wazo-platform/wazo-doc/source/administration/entities/entities.rst

 An error message will appear when creating resources with colliding parameters, saying the resource already exists, even if the entity-linked administrator can not see them.

+Only the following lists may be filtered by entity:

+* Lines
+* Users
+* Groups
+* Voicemails
+* Conference Rooms
+* Incoming calls
+* Call filters
+* Call pickups
+* Schedules
+* Agents
+* Queues